 (1) Each method of release detection for piping used to meet the requirements of ARM 17.56.402 must be conducted in accordance with the following:

-(a) automatic line leak detectors, which include methods that alert the operator to the presence of a leak by restricting or shutting off the flow of regulated substances through piping or triggering an audible or visual alarm, may be used only if they detect leaks of three gallons per hour at ten pounds per square inch line pressure within one hour and an annual test of the operation of the leak detector is conducted in accordance with ARM 17.56.401.
-If an automatic line leak detector fails the annual test at 3.0 gallons per hour at 10 pounds per square inch line pressure within 1 hour, it must be replaced;
+(a) Methods which alert the operator to the presence of a leak by restricting or shutting off the flow of regulated substances through piping or triggering an audible or visual alarm may be used only if they detect leaks of three gallons per hour at ten pounds per square inch line pressure within one hour;

-(b) line tightness testing, including periodic test of piping, may be conducted only if it can detect a 0.1 gallon-per-hour leak rate at 1 1/2 times the operating pressure; and
+(c) A periodic test of piping may be conducted only if it can detect a 0.1 gallon-per-hour leak rate at 1 1/2 times the operating pressure; and

-(c) tank methods designed to detect a release from any portion of the underground piping that routinely contains regulated substances.
-These methods include those set forth in ARM 17.56.407(1)(e) through (i) and (2).
+(d) Any of the methods in ARM 17.56.407(1)(e) through (2) may be used if they are designed to detect a release from any portion of the underground piping that routinely contains regulated substances.